stwomack/FailingIsLearning/README.md

 2. Learning leads to options
 3. Options lead to success

 Failure is the greatest learning opportunity we can possibly exploit.

-Nobody should fail on purpose; that's stupid and doesn't make sense.
+It *can* lead to fear.
+It doesn't have to lead to anger, or hate

 But when we fail, we have an opportunity to learn.